Elderly woman and caregiver forming heart shape outdoors

 Most people searching for a retirement destination think of Florida, Charleston, or the mountains.
 They scroll past the Pee Dee region of South Carolina without a second thought.
 That may be the best retirement secret in the entire Southeast.

-Florence, SC was ranked the number one city to retire in South Carolina by RetirementLiving.com — beating out coastal towns, mountain communities, and larger cities across the state.
-It has the highest senior population percentage of any major South Carolina city, some of the lowest housing costs on the list, and a healthcare infrastructure that most cities twice its size cannot match.
+Florence, SC has been ranked among the top cities to retire in South Carolina — consistently placing ahead of coastal towns, mountain communities, and larger cities across the state.
+Florence offers a significant senior population, competitive housing costs, and a healthcare infrastructure that many cities twice its size cannot match.

 If you are thinking about retiring in Florence, SC, here is everything you need to know.